 - A. Treating reports should be accurately completed for all charges.
 Each report shall contain the following information:

 - (1) Charge number.

 - (2) Date.

 - (3) Species size-quantity.

 - (4) Total retort time in hours.

 - (5) Conditioning time in hours.

 - (6) Pressing time in hours.

 - (7) Retention in lbs. per cu. ft.

 - (8) Initial air time, if applicable.

 - (9) Gauge reading and times.

 - (10) Treating operator's signature or initials.

 - (11) Seasoned condition green or dry.

-If green, include:
+- If green, include:

 - (a) Initial moisture content.

 - (b) Target: Water removal.

 - (c) Actual: Water removed.

 - (12) Final vacuum.

 - (13) Weight of preservative solution at 100°F.

 - (14) Work tank number and cylinder number.

 - (15) A graph showing all treating activities is to be included (initial air, temperature, pressure, vacuum as a function over time)

 - B. The preservative shall be P-2 solution per AWPA P2-09, latest revision, for all plants.

-- C. At the railroad's discretion, a preservative mixture shall consist of a mixture of 50% by volume of creosote oil conforming to P1/P13-09 and 50% by volume of

-residuum oil complying with P4-11.
+- C. At the railroad's discretion, a preservative mixture shall consist of a mixture of 50% by volume of creosote oil conforming to P1/P13-09 and 50% by volume of residuum oil complying with P4-11.
 The creosote and oil to be thoroughly mixed in the working tank until the mixture is of uniform composition per AWPA Standard P3-09.

-D. Other treatments may be allowed as approved individually by Union Pacific.
+- D. Other treatments may be allowed as approved individually by Union Pacific.

-5. PLANT EQUIPMENT (C)
+6. PLANT EQUIPMENT (C)

-All pressure, temperature, vacuum, and work tank volume gauges and charts should be in proper working order and be calibrated by an outside concern once a year, or sooner if requested by the railroad.
-Letter of calibration should be on file at the respective timber treating plant.
+All equipment used to monitor and record the treating process shall be tested and certified for accuracy at the time of installation by an instrument company or qualified outside tester, and annually thereafter.
+Letter of calibration and third party verification as well as pressure vessel certification shall be on file at the respective timber treating plant.
 It will be required that pressure, temperature, vacuum, and work tank volume be recorded on a chart as a function of time.
 Treating plants shall be equipped with thermometers and gauges necessary to indicate and record accurately the conditions at all stages of treatment, and all equipment shall be maintained in an acceptable working condition per AWPA Standard M3-13, Parts A and B, Section 3 most recent revision.
 The work tank temperature should never drop below 170°F. Water removed during Boultonizing is to be recorded as a function of time on the same chart as all other charge information.
+(Rev. 1-17)

-6. MANNER OF TREATMENT - AIR-DRIED TIES (M)
+7. MANNER OF TREATMENT - AIR-DRIED TIES (M)